vanhine/DeadCellsCompanion/README.md

-# Dead Cells Companion
+# Dead Cells Reference

-Dead Cells Companion provides information about the items found in the Dead Cells video game.
+Dead Cells Reference provides information about the items found in the Dead Cells video game.
 This includes where to find the items and their stats.

 <a href="https://play.google.com/store/apps/details?id=com.mrwinston.deadcellscompanion"><img src="docs/play_badge.png" alt="Get it on Google Play" width="200"/></a>